,

 Writing involves many elements such as forming ideas into sentences, spelling, handwriting and understanding grammar and punctuation.

 It begins with a strong focus on talk and a strong focus on phonics.
 Children are given opportunities to work on speaking in sentences, telling stories, explaining and justifying their ideas and building their vocabulary.
 They work daily on recognising the sounds that letters and groups of letters make and playing segmenting and syllable games.
 We encourage children to have confidence to make independent choices and believe they are writers and value their first attempts.
 The first step is mark making – exciting places are set up to encourage children to want to write such as trays of glitter, water on outdoor paving slabs, cars in paint, etc. This develops into letters, words and sentences as children’s learning grows.
 As we give them steps to help them improve, their skills grow.
 Phonics is taught in discrete sessions daily and applied in English lessons.
 Children are also taught to spell irregular common words known as high frequency words.
 The current English National Curriculum includes a focus on grammar, and children are taught grammar from the very beginning of school.
-We teach this through games and then apply it within our writing lessons.
-Children need to have correct language modelled to them.
+We teach these skills and then apply it within our writing lessons.
+Correct letter formation pencil grip and handwriting are also modelled throughout the school using the bubble handwriting approach.
+We also do activities which build up the children's fine motor skills in order to develop much needed muscles for writing.

 Spelling